Generation of off-critical zeros for hypercubic Epstein zeta-functions: Singular expansion around critical edge zeros

 \section{Singular expansion around critical edge zeros}

-In figures \ref{alldpol} and \ref{larged3}, we present by open symbols interconnected via solid lines the numerical results for critical zeros of the Epstein zeta-function $\zeta^{(d)}(s)$, with the imaginary component $\rho_y$ smaller than 45 to keep high numerical accuracy (6-25 decimal digits).
-The numerical evaluation of one zero using \textit{Mathematica} takes approximately 5 seconds of CPU time on standard PC.
+In Figs. \ref{alldpol} and \ref{larged3}, we present by open symbols interconnected via solid lines the numerical results for the critical zeros of the Epstein zeta-function $\zeta^{(d)}(s)$, with the imaginary components $\rho_y$ smaller than 45 to keep high numerical accuracy (6-25 decimal digits) of their determination.
+For a fixed dimension $d$, or $\rho_x=d/2$, the numerical evaluation of one zero using \textit{Mathematica} takes approximately 5 seconds of CPU time on a standard PC.

-Figure \ref{alldpol} concerns small values of dimension $d\le 4$.
+Fig. \ref{alldpol} concerns small values of dimension $d\le 4$.
 It is seen that the solid lines form closed or semi-open curves which enclose disjunctive regions of the complex plane.
 There are no critical zeros as $\rho_x=\frac{d}{2}\to 0$, in agreement with the analysis of the previous section.
-In the studied interval of $\rho_y$-values, there is a gap between the axis $\rho_x=0$ and the smallest $\rho_x$-component of the critical zeros; an open question remains whether the nonzero dimensional gap is present for all critical zeros (with larger values of $\rho_y$).
+In the studied interval of $\rho_y$-values, there is always a finite gap between the axis $\rho_x=0$ and the smallest $\rho_x$-component of the critical zeros; an open question is whether the non-zero gap is present for all critical zeros (with larger values of $\rho_y$).

-Figure \ref{larged3} concerns large values of $d$.
-The solid curve connecting the first zeros ends up at $d=9.2455524667456$, but the curve continues symmetrically in the lower quadrant.
-The solid lines of the second and third zeros (as they appear in the region of small $d$) go up to an infinite dimension.
-In the limit $d\to\infty$ (actually $d\simeq 50$), the critical zeros are distributed equidistantly along the imaginary axis, as is predicted by the asymptotic relation (\ref{infinity}) (dashed lines).
+Fig. \ref{larged3} concerns large values of $d$, up to $d=50$, where the asymptotic features of the critical zeros begin to occur.
+The solid curve connecting the first zeros (with the smallest $\rho_y$-coordinate) ends up at $d=9.2455524667456$, but the curve continues reflection-symmetrically across the $\rho_x$-axis into the lower quadrant.
+This is why the critical zero 1b with the zero $\rho_y$-component is a right edge point.
+The solid lines of the second and third zeros (as they appear in the region of small $d$) proceed up to an infinite dimension.
+For large values of $d$, the critical zeros are distributed equidistantly along the imaginary axis, as is predicted by the asymptotic relation (\ref{infinity}) (the dashed lines).
+The spacing between the nearest-neighbour zeros vanishes as $d\to\infty$.